troyoram/game-project-client/README.md

 1. Tic-Tac-Toe board shifts up and down when game messages are displayed and cleared
 2. Unable to change background color of boxes denoting winning line
-3. Game logic may report a win when a tie occurs some move sequences
+3. Game logic may report a win when a tie occurs with some move sequences

 ## Getting Started